Chrisx97/AchievementHunt/README.md

 When the game starts, 20 random goals are selected and added to the /goals GUI

+Everyone is teleported to spawn, healed, and given a "Player Tracker" compass that automatically updates to point to the nearest player, you can also right-click with it to open the Goals GUI.

-1v1 format, first player to complete 10 goals wins.
+The game takes place in 1v1 format, first player to complete 10 goals wins.

-Current List of Goals:
+Current List of Possible Goals:

 Break an Iron Ore,